JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Experiments

-In summary, the results indicate that JudgeAgent can effectively identify potential knowledge or capability gaps in target models and optimize their performance by providing targeted suggestions.
-Furthermore, through a difficulty-adaptive, dynamic interaction-based evaluation, JudgeAgent can more precisely delineate the target model's capabilities, offering more refined evaluation results.

-In addition, we conducted cross-validation experiments to verify that the JudgeAgent's suggestions are effective not only for base questions, further corroborating the validity of the main experiment results.
-The results and analysis are detailed in Appendix~\ref{appendix: cross_validation}
+In summary, JudgeAgent can effectively and precisely identify potential knowledge deficiencies in target LLMs, offering more refined evaluation results.
+Furthermore, we conducted cross-validation experiments to verify that the JudgeAgent's evaluations are effective not only for seed questions, which are detailed in Appendix~\ref{appendix: cross_validation}.
+Additionally, experiments on the efficiency and stability of JudgeAgent are detailed in Appendix~\ref{appendix: efficiency} and~\ref{appendix: stability}.